Our top pick for

 We're not expecting Genworth Financial to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Genworth Financial's is 1.1726.
-This would suggest that Genworth Financial's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Genworth Financial's is 0.9813.
+This would suggest that Genworth Financial's shares are less volatile than average (for this exchange).

 Genworth Financial, Inc. provides insurance products in the United States and internationally.
 It operates through four segments: U.S. Mortgage Insurance, Australia Mortgage Insurance, U.S. Life Insurance, and Runoff.
 The U.S. Mortgage Insurance segment offers mortgage insurance products primarily insuring prime-based, individually underwritten residential mortgage loans.
 The Australia Mortgage Insurance segment offers flow mortgage insurance and bulk mortgage insurance that aids in the sale of mortgages to the capital markets and helps lenders manage capital and risk.
 The U.S. Life Insurance segment offers long-term care insurance products; and service traditional life insurance and fixed annuity products in the United States.
 The Runoff segment includes variable annuity, variable life insurance, and corporate-owned life insurance, as well as funding agreements.
 The company distributes its products and services through employer groups and directly to customers through its internal sales team.
 Genworth Financial, Inc. was founded in 1871 and is headquartered in Richmond, Virginia.